 CHOP Multicultural Physicians’ Alliance (MPA)

-We work to create a welcoming and supportive environment for these individuals, enabling them to grow and thrive within their chosen field as they treat and serve patients and their families.
+We work to create a welcoming and supportive environment for all individuals, enabling them to grow and thrive within their chosen field as they treat and serve patients and their families.
 In doing so, we hope to not only impact and improve the direct delivery of patient care, but to enhance the health of the children in the communities we serve around CHOP’s hospitals and care centers.

 Our mission